kahiru/configs/README.md

 configs
 =======

-Collection of my configs for daily use
+Collection of my configs and scripts for daily use collected from
+/etc/
+~/
+/usr/bin/